General College Admissions

 All new students must:

-- Submit a completed online application or paper admissions application and a $20 nonrefundable application fee to the NCC Admissions Office, 188 Richards Avenue, Norwalk, CT 06854-1655.
+- Submit a completed admissions or online application and a $20 nonrefundable application fee to the NCC Admissions Office, 188 Richards Avenue, Norwalk, CT 06854-1655.

 - The applicant must take the college placement test, unless waived.
 Information about test dates and times is available on the NCC website under Admissions.